This post may include affiliate links. Thank you for your support.

 • Use by: When properly stored, dirty rice will keep well for 5 to 6 days.

-Cajun rice freezes exceptionally well!
+This cajun dirty rice recipe freezes exceptionally well!
 Freezing is the great way to further extend the shelf-life of your dish!
 Follow the simple steps below when freezing to prevent freezer burn!

 • Cool it: As mentioned above, you should cool your rice to room temperature as quickly as possible!